Cletus Kasady: Publication history

 Writer David Michelinie intended to have Venom's human alter ego, Eddie Brock, be killed off in The Amazing Spider-Man #400 and have the symbiote continue to bond with a series of hosts.
 However, as Brock and Venom's popularity increased, Marvel would not allow him to be killed.
 Michelinie decided to create a new character: a total psychopath who, unlike Venom, had no sense of morality.
 The human component of Carnage's first host, Cletus Kasady, was designed by artist Erik Larsen, who modeled the character after the DC Comics supervillain the Joker.

-Kasady was introduced in The Amazing Spider-Man #344 and first appears as Carnage in issue #361.
-As the host of the Carnage symbiote, he is the main villain in the 1993 "Maximum Carnage" crossover, a 14-part storyline crossover that spanned through all the Spider-Man titles.
+Kasady was introduced in The Amazing Spider-Man #344 and first appeared as Carnage in issue #361.
+As the host of the Carnage symbiote, he is the main villain in the 1993 "Maximum Carnage" crossover, a 14-part storyline that spanned through all the Spider-Man titles.
 In 1996, two one-shot comics centered entirely around Carnage were released, entitled Carnage: Mind Bomb and Carnage: It's a Wonderful Life, both of which expand on his character.

-After a 2004 appearance in New Avengers the character was presumed dead and was absent from comics for nearly six years.
+After a 2004 appearance in New Avengers, the character was presumed dead and was absent from comics for nearly six years.
 A 2010–2011 limited series titled Carnage featured the return of Kasady as Carnage.
 The comic was released as a tie-in to the "Big Time" storyline in The Amazing Spider-Man.
-This was followed by another five-issue limited series titled Carnage U.S.A. and published 2011–2012.
+This was followed by another five-issue limited series titled Carnage U.S.A. and published in 2011–2012.
 Carnage was next seen in the 2012 "Minimum Carnage" crossover storyline between Scarlet Spider vol. 2, Venom vol. 2, and two one-shots titled Minimum Carnage Alpha and Minimum Carnage Omega.
 The character crosses over with the Superior Spider-Man in the 2013 five-issue limited series called Superior Carnage, written by Kevin Shinick.

 A new Carnage series, starting in November 2015, as part of Marvel's post-"Secret Wars" relaunch, was written by Gerry Conway and Mike Perkins.